kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

 </table>

-(1) the array for the cudnn is a flat array which consists of all kernels and biases.
-(2) The general order is sill kernel wieights , recurrent weights and biases, However, the Wi and Wr's order is swapped, meaning the corresponding biases also need to swap.

-So, if wanting to the weigths stored or extracted in Keras, we need to make some transformation (slicing, reordering, transpose, concatenation, etc) before useing cuDNN.
-Fortunatately, we can find a hiding tool from TF to do the convertion for us, but we still need to do some processing like the slicing, reorder to locate the different weights and biases.
-code:
+By comparing the parameters in Keras and CUDNN, we can observe three
+differences:
+1. CUDNN uses a single flat array, while Keras uses three separate arrays.
+2. The weights are transposed between CUDNN and Keras.
+3. The _i_ and _r_ weights/biases are swapped between CUDNN and Keras.

+So, if one is given some weights/biases extracted from Keras and their task is to use them in CUDNN, they have to perform a series of preprocessing on them, such as slicing, permuting, tranposing, concatenation, etc. Fortunately, we can find a "secret" tool from Tensorflow Keras that can help partially of the
+preprocessing:
 ```python
 params = recurrent_v2._canonical_to_params(
     weights=[